mhwood/eccoseas/docs/source/usage/usage.rst

 Installation
 ------------

-At this time, **eccoseas** is not yet available via public pip or conda.
+To use **eccoseas**, you can use pip to install it into you environment.

-To use **eccoseas**, you can first clone the repository to your local drive:
+If you'd like eccoseas on your local machine, first clone the repository to your local drive:

 .. code-block:: console